Note: We earn a commission when an order for LifeLock is purchased through any of the above or below links.

 LifeLock Advantage and Ultimate Plus can also monitor and raise alerts for bank and credit card transactions.
 You're able to set per-account thresholds for transactions you might consider unusual, and if that threshold is exceeded you'll be alerted.

 For this system to work, you must provide LifeLock with your login credentials for each account.
 That may not appeal to everyone, and it also means you'll have to update LifeLock whenever you change your password in a monitored account.
 But if you can live with that, it's a useful system which effectively allows you to build a personalized financial portal where you can track multiple accounts and providers in one place.

 Just like most of the competition, LifeLock says it monitors the dark web for signs that your personal details are being sold.
 We're generally skeptical of these claims as most providers give you no information on what this involves, but LifeLock is a little different.
-The company at least provides an idea of the scale of what it's doing by claiming to check more than 10,000 dubious websites, and with Symantec's security expertise to call on, we're more confident LifeLock will deliver more in this area than we are with most of the competition.
+The company at least provides an idea of the scale of what it's doing by claiming to check more than 10,000 dubious websites, and with its security expertise to call on, we're more confident LifeLock will deliver more in this area than we are with most of the competition.

 No service can guarantee 100% protection from identity theft, so LifeLock also provides US-based restoration specialists to help you recover if the worst happens.
 This isn't just a matter of having someone advise you what to do.
 LifeLock handles many major tasks itself: collecting details, investigating facts, preparing for and remediating the case, settling insurance claims, retaining legal representation, and more.